NixOS/rfcs/rfcs/0000-deprecation.md

 - A package being unable to be built anymore because it would require big changes might be deprecated immediately with no warning phase (`d = 0, w = 0`), such that the value doesn't have to be kept around anymore.
 - A change that will influence a lot of code and might be hard to migrate from could have an instant deprecation but a warning phase of 4 releases (`d = 0, w = 4`), such that people have a lot of time to migrate away from it.
 - Aliases might be deprecated only after two years so people enabling all warnings can be alarmed of the eventual removal.
 The warning phase could then be about 4 releases long because aliases don't cost much anyways (`d = 2 years, w = 4`).
+- A package that has a known end-of-support date such as Java 7 in July 2022 can have this reflected in the deprecation time.

-This isn't main focus of this RFC, however we will address some issues regarding this.
+This isn't main focus of this RFC, however we will address a controversial issues regarding this:

 ### Aliases